Pine64 Announces Updated PinePhone Pro Linux Powered Cell Phone

-Pine64 have today announced its latest Linux powered device, the PinePhone Pro an update to the original PinePhone which sees a more powerful device running mainline Linux (Manjaro in this case) on a mobile device that works as a cell phone and a desktop computer.
+Pine64 today announced its latest Linux-powered device, the PinePhone Pro, an update to the original PinePhone which sees a more powerful device running mainline Linux (Manjaro in this case) on a mobile device that works as a cell phone and a desktop computer.

 This combination of hardware and software makes the still slightly futuristic idea of confluence between mobile and desktop devices seem a step closer.
 Carry it around with you, and it’s a phone.
 Plug it into a monitor, and it’s a desktop PC.
 The KDE Plasma Mobile front-end adapts to the circumstances.